George Morris Philips: Publications

 Philips authored or coauthored textbooks on arithmetic, astronomy, natural philosophy, government, and Pennsylvania.

 Personal life

 Philips married Elizabeth Marshall on December 27, 1877, and had two children: William Pyle Philips (born June 29, 1882) and Sara Elizabeth Philips (born February 16, 1887).
 He belonged to the First Baptist Church of West Chester.
+His brother was Pennsylvania representative Thomas J. Philips.

 After suffering a stroke six days earlier on the way home from a school dinner, Philips died at the Hospital of the University of Pennsylvania in Philadelphia on March 11, 1920, at the age of 68.
 He was buried at Oaklands Cemetery.